-This note is to make sure I don’t “drop the thread” of SoAndSo’s introduction.
+This note is to make sure I don’t “drop the thread” of our recent discussions.
 Shall we organize a time for a phone conversation?
 Let me know what works best in terms of your current priorities.

-I have a 100% response rate when I ask for information on the other person’s “current priorities”.
-Sometimes I receive a specific date and time that works for a conversation, sometimes they share with me the details of what they are currently focused on and organize a future follow-up date.
+I have a 100% response rate when I send this message.
+Sometimes we organize specific date and time that works for a conversation, sometimes they share with me the details of what they are currently focused on and organize a future follow-up date.

-Whatever their response, we have now begun relationship … and that’s what follow up is all about!
+Whatever their response, we continue to build relationship and trust … and that’s what follow up is all about!